-U.S. Mint Commemorative Coins
+U.S. Silver Commemorative Coins

-The United States Mint has issued official commemorative coins over the last 125 years, to celebrate and honor important people, places, events, institutions and causes, struck in precious metal as monetary art.
+The United States Mint has issued official Commemorative Coins over the last 125 years, to celebrate and honor important people, places, events, institutions and causes, struck in precious metal as monetary art.
 Authorized by Congress, commemorative coins are legal tender, but they are not intended for general circulation, they are struck only in a limited quantity and are only available for a limited time, making them very desirable.

 Most commemorative coins have some socially-popular and historical significance behind them, creating interest among many people who would otherwise have little to no interest in collecting coins.
 Commemorative coins are very popular and a great way to get started in the hobby of coin collecting, known as “Numismatics.”
 Many collectors enjoy building commemorative coin collections for both pleasure and profit.
 For both the experienced and novice coin collectors, there are few coin types that are as special and exciting as commemorative coins.

 For Further reading on collecting United States coins by type, including commemoratives, read this Coin Authority article.

 Why Collect Commemorative Coins?